By Dawneen Boyle

 We hit some bumps in the road very early in the process.
 My friend had been separated from her common law husband for a number of years and the relationship had not been cordial.
 They also had three young boys together.
 My priority was to be an emotional support for the boys but I realised this was not going to be possible if I spent all my time and energy trying to settle the estate, as well as fielding many questions from various relatives.

-I wanted to be sure everything was handled professionally so I made the decision to call Celia Ong, Estate and Trust advisor, to discuss if RBC Estate & Trust Services could help.
+I wanted to be sure everything was handled professionally so I made the decision to call Celia Ong, Royal Trust advisor, to discuss if RBC Royal Trust could help.

-My Estate and Trust advisor stepped in and immediately outlined what had to be done and how.
+My Royal Trust advisor stepped in and immediately outlined what had to be done and how.
 The great part was I had to do very little.
-I took on the responsibility for the funeral arrangements, but through Estate & Trust's agent for executor services, I didn't have to complete the forms for the CPP Death Benefit, or worry about cancelling IDs.
+I took on the responsibility for the funeral arrangements, but through Royal Trust's agent for executor services, I didn't have to complete the forms for the CPP Death Benefit, or worry about cancelling IDs.
 They did that.
 I didn't have to fill out the tax forms; I just passed along seven years' worth of income tax forms.
-To be clear, I always felt engaged and involved; I was just able to let Estate & Trust Services do all the heavy lifting, the details, and the next steps.
+To be clear, I always felt engaged and involved; I was just able to let Royal Trust do all the heavy lifting, the details, and the next steps.

 Learning to act like Teflon

 For anyone who cooks using a Teflon frying pan, you will appreciate how easy it is.
 Everything just slides right off with no sticky mess and that's how I felt.
 I didn't have to worry about making a mess, about doing something legally wrong, or not doing something I was supposed to.
 When complicated family questions came my way, all it often took was a quick email and I had guidance on how to handle it.
 And in some cases Royal Trust stepped in directly.